Back to Blog

 The honest answer is yes — you can.
 WordPress maintenance is not rocket science.
 But whether you should is a different question entirely, and it depends on a few things most people do not think through carefully.

-First, let's be specific about what "website maintenance" means in practice.
-It is not a single task — it is an ongoing collection of responsibilities:
+Website maintenance is not a single task — it is an ongoing collection of operational responsibilities that recur on different schedules.

-• Core WordPress updates (major and minor releases, typically every 4–8 weeks)
+• WordPress core updates (major releases 2–3 times per year; minor security and maintenance releases every 4–8 weeks)

 • Plugin updates (often weekly for active sites with many plugins)